-A confirmed letter of credit is an important document to those who are launching or running a business, particularly those engaging in international trade.
-These letters are used to help protect both the business and their vendor.
-They essentially involve a bank guaranteeing payment of a transaction, which can inspire confidence and allow a deal to go through.
+A confirmed letter of credit can be an important document to those who are launching or running a business, particularly those engaging in international trade.
+These letters are used to help protect both the buyer and the seller in a business-to-business transaction by adding an extra guarantee that the seller will get paid.
+They essentially mean that a second bank will pay the seller if the first bank fails to do so, which can inspire confidence and allow a deal to go through.

 What Is a Confirmed Letter of Credit?

-Here’s what a confirmed letter of credit is: Also known as a confirmed LC, it is an additional guarantee for a payment by a secondary bank.
-It states that this additional bank will be responsible for a payment being on time and in full even if the buyer doesn’t meet their contractual obligations and the first bank (called the issuer) can’t make payment or in default.
-You might think of it as a kind of insurance policy or Plan B if the initial bank responsible for payment failed to do its job.
+Also known as a confirmed LC, a confirmed letter of credit is an additional guarantee for a payment by a secondary bank.
+It states that this additional bank will be responsible for a payment being on time and in full even if the buyer doesn’t meet their contractual obligations and the first bank (called the issuing bank) defaults on the payment.
+You might think of it as a kind of insurance policy or Plan B if the initial bank responsible for payment fails to do its job.

-This type of document can be common in international trades, such as in export and import businesses.
+This type of document can be common in international trades, such as transactions between export and import businesses.
 In many cases, a guarantee may be required to conduct international transactions or when a vendor or seller has reason to doubt the first bank’s creditworthiness.

 How Confirmed Letters of Credit Work

 Confirmed letters of credit are commonly used as negotiable instruments, which are signed documents that promise to pay a certain sum to a specified person.
-It’s especially valuable in international business transactions that involve a significant payment amount for goods or services.
+They can be especially valuable in international business transactions that involve a significant payment amount for goods or services.
 Since the letter acts as guaranteed payment, it may take the place of a request for advance payment.
-(This can be helpful if an individual had been, say, considering taking out a loan to enhance their credit.)

-Once the letter of credit has been issued, the buyer needs the backing of a second bank to get a confirmed letter of credit.
+Once the letter of credit has been issued, the buyer may need the backing of a second bank, or a confirmed letter of credit.
 Worth noting: A fee is likely to be involved.
 The exact amount of this fee may depend on how good (or questionable) the first bank’s credit is.
 This letter usually reflects the first letter of credit and uses the same terms.

 A confirmed letter of credit can protect both parties because it decreases the risk of default for the vendor or seller.
 Additionally, it ensures that payment is only made if all the terms are met.
 It can be a step to building good credit when doing a deal with a new client.
 It can also be helpful for a business that is just starting out and making connections, building contacts, and monitoring its credit.